 Taught by trained leaders with lived experience, this program includes activities, discussions and informative videos.

 NAMI Family-to-Family is a free, 8-session educational program for family, significant others and friends of people with mental health conditions.
 It is a designated evidenced-based program.
 This means that research shows that the program significantly improves the coping and problem-solving abilities of the people closest to a person with a mental health condition.

 NAMI Family-to-Family is taught by NAMI-trained family members who have been there, and includes presentations, discussions and interactive exercises.

-NAMI Basics is a 6-session education program for parents, caregivers and other family who provide care for youth (ages 22 and younger) who are experiencing mental health symptoms.
+NAMI Basics is a free 6-session education program for parents, caregivers and other family who provide care for youth (ages 22 and younger) who are experiencing mental health symptoms.
 This program is free to participants, 99% of whom say they would recommend the program to others.
-NAMI Basics is available both in person and online through NAMI Basics OnDemand.
+NAMI Basics is available online through NAMI Basics OnDemand.

 NAMI In Our Own Voice

 NAMI In Our Own Voice presentations change attitudes, assumptions and ideas about people with mental health conditions.

 These free, 40-, 60- or 90-minute presentations provide a personal perspective of mental health conditions, as leaders with lived experience talk openly about what it's like to have a mental health condition.

 Schedule an In Our Own Voice presentation for your school, business or organization by contacting Linda at 715-572-7135 or